 The software also includes a useful ‘Gaming Mode’ tab which allows to eventually disable certain hotkeys and the ‘Windows’ key while gaming.

-Finally, the K71M software includes a ‘Macro’ section to name and create your own macro for your preferred and most repetitive actions by recording and setting up your custom key sequences, plus inserting mouse event and setting your associated custom delays in ms.
+Finally, the K71M software includes a ‘Macro’ section to name and create your macro for your preferred and most repetitive actions by recording and setting up your custom key sequences, plus inserting mouse events and setting your associated custom delays in ms.

 The i-Rocks K71M RGB is a quality mechanical keyboard overall.
-It is a bit more noisy than other high-end and premium mechanical keyboards due to the key feedback of the Outemu (blue) keyswitches it features.
+It is a bit noisier than other high-end and premium mechanical keyboards due to the key feedback of the Outemu (blue) keyswitches it features.
 However, it feels good while gaming and typing.
-It will bring you a high degree of RGB customization, and its precision and smoothness is good enough for gaming.
+It will bring you a high degree of RGB customization, and its precision and smoothness are good enough for gaming.

 Taking into account its price of $79.99 (USD MSRP), we consider it a balanced and a good value as an entry-level RGB mechanical keyboard compared to what is available.

 - Easy installation with a satisfactory plug-and-play experience without the need for any additional software.